cwwang1979/MAMILE-CTFE/README.md

 ```

 #### Training
-Open the "main.py" and and change this related code with the directory of the training csv, the number of classess and the labels we want to investigates.
+Open the "main.py" and change this related code with the directory of the training CSV, the number of classes, and the labels we want to investigate.
 ```
 if args.task == 'dummy_mtl_concat':
     args.n_classes=2